IT Administrator FAQs

 Immuta provides a detailed audit record of all user activity in the Immuta UI and query activity through Immuta's data access patterns.
 A basic UI is available for Audit Log analysis.
 However, most customers forward audit records to an enterprise system for monitoring, analysis, and visualization.

-Most calls to the HTTP API require authentication.
+Calls to the HTTP API require authentication.
 All requests must include a valid token in the

 AuthorizationHTTP header in order to be considered an authenticated request.
 In order to obtain a bearer token, you must first authenticate with Immuta using an enabled authentication method.
 This token should be used for multiple requests until it expires.
 Once a token has expired, you must authenticate again to get a new token.
 For authentication request examples, parameters, and endpoints, click the link above.